 |

 The Wye and Usk Foundation is a registered charity dedicated to improving the ecology, water quality and fisheries of the Rivers Wye and Usk.
-Its core aims focus on conserving, protecting and restoring salmon and other native wildlife across the rivers, their tributaries and surrounding catchments.
+Its core aims focus on conserving, protecting, and restoring salmon and other native wildlife across rivers, their tributaries, and surrounding catchments.
 The charity also works to educate the public on the importance of healthy river systems and the need to safeguard and enhance these vital environments for future generations.

 |